yerffejseel/yerffejseel/README.md

 ### Hello, I am Jeffrey.
 ### I'm currently a student at the University of Washington.
-I am an intended Computer Science major.
+I am a Computer Science major.
 ### I am passionate about web development and machine learning, and using these tools for real-world applications.

 <!--